KawtharE/AjaxDemo/README.md

 ## Responsive design

-**Flexbox** is one of the most powerful tools that can be used for layout, it make position elements a very easy task even changing the order of elements is a lot easier with flex witout changing the HTML.
+**Flexbox** is one of the most powerful tools that can be used for layout, it make position elements a very easy task and even changing the order of elements is a lot easier with flex witout any need to change the HTML.

-We have adopted here two **Flex patterns: Layout Shifter Pattern and Off Canvas Pattern** in order to have a web application that looks great in all current devices and even futur devices:
+We have adopted here two **Flex patterns: Layout Shifter Pattern and Off Canvas Pattern** in order to have a web application that looks great in all current devices and even in futur devices:

 	div.container{
 		width: 100%;